ap-sullivan/AstroGroupWork/src/pages/tutorial.md

 ![Image18](/AstroGroupWork/images/tutorial/33.jpg)

-Next in components, create a file called UserList.jsx (or .tsx if using TypeScript depending on your language of choice).
+Next in components, create a file called UserList.jsx (or .tsx if using TypeScript).
 And copy the below code into the file which is the code for fetching the data contained in the user json file and then mapping the contents in a component that can be placed:

 <pre id="code">
 import { useEffect, useState } from "react";